MechWarrior 2: Mercenaries: Development

-The developers had little choice but to make the game a prequel, since FASA would not allow Activision to use any time period in the Battletech universe beyond that already covered by the expansion MechWarrior 2: Ghost Bear's Legacy.
+The developers had little choice but to make the game a prequel, since FASA would not allow Activision to use any time period in the BattleTech franchise's fictional timeline later than the time period already depicted in the expansion MechWarrior 2: Ghost Bear's Legacy.

-The MechWarrior 2 engine was still used but with upgraded graphics with terrain texture mapping and enhanced lighting effects and higher resolutions.
-A completely new musical score was devised for the game as well as an updated version of NetMech, called MercNet, which included native Internet-playing ability.
+The MechWarrior 2 engine was still used but with upgraded graphics, with terrain texture mapping, enhanced lighting effects and higher resolutions.
+A completely new musical score was devised for the game, as well as native Internet-playing ability.